pandio-com/pandioml/README.md

 Data science is so much easier with type safety offered by schemas!

+The Schema Registry is provided by the Pandio.com platform.
+For most use cases, the inbound data is automatically handled for most implementations of PandioML.

+The outbound data, or the prediction from PandioML, must be packaged up in a schema which is then consumed by the service that needs the prediction.
+It is just as important for this to have a schema as is the data sent into PandioML.

+To see an example of returning an object with a schema, see this example: [Restaurant Visits](./examples/restaurant_visits/fnc.py#L13-L34)

+This example shows a schema being created, then data being put into the object, and then the object being returned.
+This object is then sent to the output topic.

 #### Debugging With PandioML Interactive Sessions

 Have you ever asked yourself one of these questions?